 For Example, Your application uses database very frequently may be for data retrieving or data updations.
 To handle every new request application is creating a new MySQL database connection and after completion of a request, the connection gets closed.
 Again for a new request, the application establishes a new connection, and this process repeats for every new request.

-If you analyze this situation, you can easily find that application spends most of the time in creation and closing the database connection object.
+If you analyze this situation, you can easily find that the application spends most of the time in creation and closing the database connection object.
 In this type of environment, we can improve application performance using connection pooling.

 To facilitate connection reuse, a memory cache of database connections, called a connection pool, is maintained by a connection pooling module as a layer on top of any Database driver product.
 Connection pooling is performed in the background and does not affect how an application is coded.